-International commodity prices have almost bottomed out recently, after continuing to fall significantly since the summer last year (Chart 25[1] and [3]).
-Prices of crude oil-which had continued to decline sharply in light of the slack in supply and demand conditions worldwide-have somewhat bounced back up of late, mainly in view of the decline in the number of oil drilling rigs in the United States, despite ongoing downward pressure from the pile-up in inventories of crude oil.
-Prices of nonferrous metals have continued to be soft, mainly in view of the possible downward revision of growth in emerging economies including China.
+International commodity prices have recently been more or less flat, after continuing to fall significantly since the summer last year (Chart 27[1] and [3]).
+Prices of crude oil-which had been declining sharply in light of the slack in supply and demand conditions worldwide-have continued to fluctuate since the start of the year, in view of upward pressure from the decline in the number of oil drilling rigs in the United States and from geopolitical risks in the Middle East, while downward pressure from the pile-up in inventories of crude oil in the United States has been in place.
+Prices of nonferrous metals-which had been soft, mainly in view of subdued growth in emerging economies including China-have bounced back up modestly of late.
 Meanwhile, prices of grains-which had been rising toward the year-end-have recently fallen back, due in part to a good harvest forecast in the United States.

-Import prices (on a yen basis) are declining sharply relative to three months earlier, as a reflection of the significant fall in international commodity prices to date (Chart 25[2]).
+Import prices (on a yen basis) are declining sharply relative to three months earlier, as a reflection of the significant fall in international commodity prices to date (Chart 27[2]).

-Producer prices (adjusted to exclude the effects of seasonal changes in electricity rates, same hereafter), on a basis excluding the direct effects of the consumption tax hike, are declining relative to three months earlier, reflecting the significant fall in international commodity prices to date (Chart 26[2]).
-Excluding the direct effects of the consumption tax hike, the three-month rate of change in producer prices stood at negative 1.9 percent in February, declining at almost the same pace as that in January.
+Producer prices (adjusted to exclude the effects of seasonal changes in electricity rates, same hereafter), on a basis excluding the direct effects of the consumption tax hike, are declining relative to three months earlier, reflecting the significant fall in international commodity prices to date (Chart 28[2]).6 Excluding the direct effects of the consumption tax hike, the three-month rate of change in producer prices stood at negative 1.9 percent in February, declining at almost the same pace as that in January.
 Looking in detail at producer price movements in February relative to three months earlier, prices of "goods sensitive to exchange rates and overseas commodity prices" continued to post a large negative, mainly due to price declines in petroleum products such as gasoline and naphtha, which is a reflection of the decline in crude oil prices to date.
 Prices of "other materials" and "iron & steel and construction goods" continued to decline as well, chiefly in chemicals & related products, iron & steel, and scrap & waste, due to the effects of the fall in international commodity prices to date and partly to the deterioration of supply and demand conditions in Asia.
 Prices of "others"-which had continued to decline moderately-were more or less flat in February, partly since polished rice and brown rice bottomed out.
 Meanwhile, prices of "machinery" have continued to be more or less flat with the fluctuations smoothed out.